sujithjay/sujithjay.github.io/_posts/2019-06-07-Notes-on-Mesos.md

 ## Elasticity
 > An elastic system is able to adapt to workload changes by provisioning and de-provisioning resources in an autonomic manner, such that at each point in time the available resources match the current demand as closely as possible. [^3]

 Elasticity, as defined above, is a scheduling problem.
-There are multiple approaches to having elasticity, and based on these, resource-management systems can be bucketed into the three categories.
-These categories, based on scheduler architectures, are borrowed from the Omega paper. [^4] [^5]
+There are multiple approaches to having elasticity and based on these approaches, resource-management systems can be bucketed into the three categories.
+These categories which are based on scheduler architectures are borrowed from the Omega paper. [^4] [^5]

 {% include image-caption.html file="/public/mesos/SchedulerArchitecture.png" description="Fig. 2: Prevalent Scheduler Architectures" %}